 The VVV survey team involves astronomers of Chilean institutions, of the European Southern Observatory, and of many of its member nations, in addition to the UK VDFS.
 Our Chilean team includes experienced members from the microlensing surveys (OGLE, MACHO, EROS), as well as staff ESO members experienced in all aspects of IR imaging and instrumentation.
-Since we submitted the VVV Survey proposal to the PSP our Chilean FONDAP project was renewed - FONDAP is a national Chilean project with substantial funding -.
+Since we submitted the VVV Survey proposal to the PSP our Chilean FONDAP project was renewed - FONDAP is a national Chilean project with substantial funding.

 The VVV Survey proposal was one of the big components for the next 5 years of funding request.
-We requested funding for hardware (computers, database, infrastructure), and for manpower (postdocs and students).
-The funding was approved, and we have already hired a postdoc (Dr. P. Pietrukowicz) who wil be 100% dedicated to the VVV.
-Another independent national funding project (BASAL) has just been approved for 5 years, renewable for longer.
-Finally, we have applied for a third one (Nucleo Milenio) entirely dedicated to the VVV.
+We requested funding for hardware (computers, database, infrastructure), and for manpower (postdocs and students).(JE-QUESTION ,It would look better said we said how many?
+Can Ignacio, Valentin or Manuela provide this? -JE) The funding was approved, and we are announcing the opening of a postdoctoral position at Univ.
+Catolica to start in Sep 2007, and are planning to expand our 16 processor Beowulf cluster.